 ^ Puppy Princess -written by Sue Fliess, illustrated by Steven Salerno July 2016 Little Golden Books (Random House) This pampered pup lives a life of luxury… relaxing in the swimming pool, a butler serving lunch, shopping sprees, spa treatments, but will she win the prestigious Dog Show?

 ^ The Kid from Diamond Street (non-fiction) written by Audrey Vernick, illustrated by Steven Salerno April 2016 Clarion Books (Houghton Mifflin Harcourt) The true story of Philadelphia girl Edith Houghton who became a professional baseball player at age ten, and in 1925 at age thirteen she was a star player on the all-female American team that toured Japan competing against their all-male teams.
 (This is the second picture book by Audrey Vernick and Steven Salerno.)

 ^ Wild Child -written & illustrated by Steven Salerno August 2015 Abrams Books for Young Readers.
 Suddenly one day a new kind of creature wanders into the jungle, a small thing with soft smooth skin and just two tiny teeth... but it is a terror, pestering all the other jungle animals relentlessly.
 So, the jungle animals must figure out a way to tame this wild thing, or there will never be any peace and quiet in the jungle ever again.

 ^ The Fantastic Ferris Wheel (non-fiction) written by Betsy Harvey Kraft, illustrated by Steven Salerno October 2015 Christy Ottaviano Books.
 The construction of the very first giant observation wheel for the 1893 Chicago World’s Fair, nicknamed The Ferris Wheel, was created by American engineer George Washington Ferris.

 ^ BOOM! -written by Mary Lyn Ray, illustrated by Steven Salerno June 2013 Hyperion Books (Disney).
-About a brave little dog not afraid of anything… except thunder!
+About a brave little dog named Rosie who is not afraid of anything… well, except for thunder and lightning!

 ^ Brothers At Bat (non-fiction) written by Audrey Vernick, illustrated by Steven Salerno April 2012 Clarion Books (Houghton Mifflin Harcourt).
 The amazing true story of twelve brothers who formed a professional team and made baseball history.